-Moreland's first Human Rights Policy sets out Council's obligations under the United Nations Declaration of Human Rights, the Australian Human Rights Framework and Victorian Charter of Human Rights and Responsibilities which sets out the basic rights, freedoms and responsibilities of all Victorians.
+Merri-bek's first Human Rights Policy sets out Council's obligations under the United Nations Declaration of Human Rights, the Australian Human Rights Framework and Victorian Charter of Human Rights and Responsibilities which sets out the basic rights, freedoms and responsibilities of all Victorians.

-Beyond compliance, Moreland Council takes a proactive approach to promoting a culture of human rights, valuing diversity and inclusion, both internally at Council, and in the community.
-Council acknowledges our role in working towards social justice and in providing conditions for all people to have access to opportunities and control over their own lives.
+Beyond compliance, Merri-bek Council takes a proactive approach to promoting a culture of human rights, valuing diversity and inclusion both internally at Council and in the community.
+Council acknowledge our role in working towards social justice and in providing conditions for all people to have access to opportunities and control over their own lives.